Pope Pius X: Papal coat of arms

-The personal papal arms of Pius X are composed of the traditional elements of all papal heraldry before Pope Benedict XVI: the shield, the papal tiara, and the keys.
-The tiara and keys are typical symbols used in the coats of arms of pontiffs, which symbolize their authority.
+The personal papal arms of Pius X are composed of the traditional elements of all papal heraldry before Pope Benedict XVI: the shield, the papal tiara, and the keys, symbolizing papal authority.

-The shield of Pius X's coat of arms is charged in two basic parts, as it is per fess.
-In chief (the top part of the shield) shows the arms of the Patriarch of Venice, which Pius X was from 1893 to 1903.
+The shield is charged in two parts, as it is per fess.
+In upper shield (chief) shows the arms of the Patriarch of Venice, which was Pius X's see from 1893 to 1903.
 It consists of the Lion of Saint Mark proper and haloed in silver upon a silver-white background, displaying a book with the inscription of PAX TIBI MARCE on the left page and EVANGELISTA MEUS on the right page.

-"Pax tibi Marce Evangelista Meus" (English: Peace to you, Mark, my evangelist) is the motto of Venice referring to the final resting place of Mark the Evangelist.
-This differed from the arms of the Republic of Venice by changing the background color from red to silver even though that did not conform to heraldic rules.
+This means "Peace to you, Mark, my evangelist", the motto of Venice as the final resting place of Mark the Evangelist; however, the arms of the Republic of Venice have red background.
 Previous Patriarchs of Venice had combined their personal arms with these arms of the Patriarchate.
 The same chief can be seen in the arms of the later popes who were Patriarchs of Venice upon election to the See of Rome, John XXIII and John Paul I. Renditions of this part of Pius X's arms depict the lion either with or without a sword, and sometimes only one side of the book is written on.

-The shield displays the arms Pius X took as Bishop of Mantua: an anchor proper cast into a stormy sea (the blue and silver wavy lines), lit up by a single six-pointed star of gold.
-These were inspired by Hebrews Chapter 6, Versicle 19, (English: "The hope we have is the sure and steadfast anchor of the soul") As Bishop Sarto, he stated that "hope is the sole companion of my life, the greatest support in uncertainty, the strongest power in situations of weakness."
+The lower shield displays the arms of Pius X as Bishop of Mantua: an anchor proper cast into a stormy sea (the blue and silver wavy lines), lit up by a single six-pointed star of gold.
+These were inspired by Hebrews Chapter 6, Versicle 19, (English: "The hope we have is the sure and steadfast anchor of the soul") Bishop Sarto had said, "hope is the sole companion of my life, the greatest support in uncertainty, the strongest power in situations of weakness."

-Although not present upon his arms, the only motto attributed to Pope Pius X is the one for which he is best remembered: Instaurare omnia in Christo (English: "To restore all things in Christ"), allegedly his last words before his death.
+Although not present upon his arms, the most famous motto of Pius X was: Instaurare omnia in Christo (English: "To restore all things in Christ"), allegedly his last words before his death.